 The Pros and Cons of Using a Body Fat Calculator

-    There are other ways to measure body fat percentage such as a skin caliper or going to a physician or health professional.
-However, many opt for body fat calculators as it gives them the figures automatically and very easily.
+There are other ways to measure body fat percentage, such as a skin caliper or going to a physician or health professional.
+However, many opt for body fat calculators as shown above, as it gives them the figures automatically and very easily.

 - Most online body fat calculators are available to use for free.

 - You simply need a measuring tape to measure and enter the data into a body fat calculator.

 - You can quickly assess your overall fat percentage and fitness level.

 - You have a general idea if you should take action when the fat percentage seems to be alarmingly high.

 - You are getting a reasonably accurate measurement of your body fat percentage using a body fat percentage calculator.
 There are more scientific ways to calculate body fat percentage if you are looking for an extremely accurate measurement.